Jane's Guide

 • You’ll need this data for your import step later, and payroll cannot run without it, so it’s best to get started on as early as possible!

-• For contractors: the total amount you’ve paid each one in 2025 (include current and past staff).
+• For contractors: the total amount you’ve paid each one in the current calendar year (include current and past staff).

 • For employees: you’ll also need their year-to-date taxes (like CPP/EI) and any benefits or deductions.